unrealwork/atsd-use-cases/USInternationalTrade/README.md

 Let's now look at trade balance between the U.S. and individual countries.

 Below is an image showing import, export, and trade balance values between the U.S. and it's largest trading partner, China.
-The top image shows exports (in blue) over imports (in pink).
 In 2016, exports and imports to/from China totalled **$104 billion** and **$423 billion**, respectively.
-The lower figure shows the trade balance, which is the dollar amount for exports minus imports.
 As marked in the figure below, we can see that the trade balance between the U.S. and China grew from **-$6 million** in 1985 to **-$319 billion** in 2016.

 ![Figure 1](Images/Figure1.png)